WiC = TSV = WSD: On the Equivalence of Three Semantic Tasks: WiC Datasets

-In this section, we discuss and analyze the existing WiC datasets with the aim of validating the equivalence {\thesis}.
-A genuine exception to the {\thesis} would be an instance that contradicts the WiC-to-WSD reduction equivalence in Section~\ref{reductions}.
-Since natural language is not pure logic, falsifying the {\thesis} would require finding that true exceptions constitute a a substantial fraction of instances, excluding errors and omissions in lexical resources.
+In this section, we discuss and analyze the existing WiC datasets with the aim of finding a dataset suitable for validating our equivalence {\thesis}.
+An instance that contradicts one of the reduction equivalences in Section~\ref{reductions} would be an exception to the {\thesis}.
+Since natural language is not pure logic, falsifying the {\thesis} would require finding that such exceptions constitute a substantial fraction of instances, excluding errors and omissions in lexical resources.